-In 2017 the Games are to be held at Monaltrie Park Ballater on Thursday 10th August.
-Events will commence approximately as stated.The 2017 programme is likely to be the same as the 2016 programme of events.
-Any changes will be notified as soon as available.
+In 2024 the Games are to be held at Monaltrie Park Ballater on Thursday 8th August.
+Events will commence approximately as in the programme of events.

-No entry forms or fees are required for the events.
+No fees are required for the events as this is covered by the admission ticket payment.
 Competitors enter at the Secretary’s Tent 30 minutes before each event.
 Several events have classifications for younger competitors.

-The Chieftain of the Games and his party traditionally arrive at 2.30pm and are attended by a Regimental Guard of Honour.
+The Chieftain of the Games and his party traditionally arrive around 2.30pm and are attended by a Regimental Guard of Honour.

 At certain intervals throughout the day, the Pipe Bands parade around the perimeter track and this is always a great spectacle.